 books/subdirectory, the community books (libraries).
 The ACL2 system is developed at the University of Texas at Austin and can also be obtained or explored separately.

-tar xfz acl2-7.1.tar.gz
+tar xfz acl2-8.4.tar.gz

-make -certify-books.log, should contain no occurrences of the string ``CERTIFICATION FAILED''; a normal exit (status 0) should guarantee this.
-If you want additional explanation and further options, see the documentation for BOOKS-CERTIFICATION.
+(time nice make -j 8 ACL2=/u/smith/bin/acl2 basic) >& make-basic.logThis may take only a few minutes, depending your -j value, your machine, and your host Common Lisp.
+The resulting log should contain no occurrences of the string ``CERTIFICATION FAILED''; a normal exit (status 0) should guarantee this.
+If you want further options or additional explanation (e.g., you can certify many more books with "make all", and there is a discussion of avoiding root login), see the documentation for BOOKS-CERTIFICATION.

-saved_acl2(from step 4) and access to certified community books (from step 5).
+saved_acl2(from step 3) and access to certified community books (from step 4).
 Enjoy!